 Most travel insurance plans will allow you to increase your overall maximum limit.
 Raising your overall maximum limit can protect you from having to pay out of your own pocket if something serious happens and the cost of upgrading your plan is relatively low.
 The International Travel Medical plan, for example, lets you choose your maximum coverage starting at $50,000 all the way up to $2 million dollars.
 Upgrading your plan from the $100,000 option to the $1 million option only costs an extra few cents per day.

 There are also many insurance plans out there specifically for students that offer excellent benefits at an affordable prices.
-The International Student Insurance plan, for examples, gives you four levels of coverage to choose from.
-The overall maximum limits range from $200,000 up to $500,000 and offering increasingly comprehensive benefits.
+The International Student Insurance plan, for example, gives you four levels of coverage to choose from.
+The overall maximum limits range from $200,000 up to $1,000,000 and offering increasingly comprehensive benefits.
 They range in cost, providing affordable options for all types of coverage.